 Grab a Drink Before the Game

 There’s truly no better way to get into the gameday spirit than by grabbing a drink.
 For the die-hard sports fans, Kick’n Mule Restaurant and Sports Bar in West Sacramento is the perfect spot to enjoy a variety of Moscow mules while catching up on the latest games.
 For those looking to take in breathtaking views of Sacramento’s skyline, Clayton Club is a rooftop bar atop the Hyatt Centric Sacramento that serves up craft cocktails in a sleek and stylish ambiance.
-For fans who want a mix of drinks and entertainment, Punch Bowl Social at the Downtown Commons is the place to be, featuring handcrafted cocktails alongside classic arcade games and bowling.
+For fans who want a mix of drinks and entertainment, Tipsy Putt at the Downtown Commons is the place to be, featuring local beer and wine alongside mini golf and games.
 And for those who want a taste of Sacramento’s historic charm, Fanny Ann’s Saloon in the Old Sacramento Waterfront offers a unique Wild West-style atmosphere and an extensive beer section.

 Explore Sacramento Before the Game